Wales Green Party: Devolution (1999–present)

 In the 1999 Welsh local elections, Klaus Armstrong-Braun became the first Green Party councillor to be elected to one of Wales' twenty two unitary councils, winning a seat on Flintshire County Council.
 In 2006, the party elected Ann Were as party leader, the first female leader of a Welsh political party.

 In 2010, the party became the only Green party within the United Kingdom to have not elected a Green candidate to a UK or devolved legislature, after Caroline Lucas was elected to the UK Parliament.
 In 2011, the Green Party campaigned in support of a yes vote in the 2011 Welsh devolution referendum.
 In 2013, the Wales Green Party archive at the National Library was damaged in a fire with some historical material either destroyed or permanently damaged.

 In 2015, the Party agreed to support as many powers for Wales as possible, 'up to and including independence'.
 In the 2017 Welsh local elections, the Wales Green Party had their first county councillor elected to Powys County Council, for the Llangors ward.

-In July 2018 the party held a vote on whether to split from the GPEW to form a separate organisation.
+In July 2018, the party held a vote on whether to split from the GPEW to form a separate organisation.
 Of those members who voted, 65% voted against the proposal, despite the leader Grenville Ham campaigning for independence.
 In October 2020, party members voted that they would campaign to support Welsh independence if a referendum was called on the matter, with party leader Anthony Slaughter arguing that many green policies could not be implemented in Wales without further devolved powers or independence.

 In September 2021, Matt Townsend called for the party to become independent from its Westminster counterpart, despite members voting against it three years earlier.
 Writing in Bright Green, Townsend pointed out that the Scottish and Northern Irish Green parties were both independent from the GPEW.
 "This has left Wales as one of very few nations around the world to not have its own Green Party," he said.
 Townsend also noted that whilst the Scottish Greens had now entered government with the SNP, the Wales Green Party failed to win any seats at the 2021 Senedd election.
+Slaughter told Nation.Cymru in August 2023 that, with the expansion of the Senedd in 2026, he expected Green MSs to be elected for the first time.

+In their manifesto for the 2024 United Kingdom general election, the party committed itself to Welsh independence, and would first seek for the Senedd to have equal powers to the Scottish Parliament as a first step.

+In September 2024, the party said that the steel industry should be publicly owned.